-In this review by Myriam Borg looks at Thailand as a destination for the self employed and mobile entrepreneur.
+In this article looks at Thailand as a destination for the self employed and mobile entrepreneur.

 Thailand is a land of many terrains and tastes, if you like temperate mountainous scenery you can find it in the northern capital of Chiang Mai is an escape from the whirlwind pace of life of its southern rival.